Warburton (Vic.)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Average daily service frequency is 22 trips across all routes, equating to about 13 weekly trips per stop.
+The service frequency averages 22 trips per day across all routes, equating to roughly 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport